 TRANSFORMING COMMUNITY: LEADING CONTEMPLATIVE SPIRITUAL GROUPS & RETREATS STAFF

-Lorie Conway is the program director for the Transforming Community: Leading Contemplative Spiritual Groups and Retreats Class of 2024.
-Lorie has a passion for listening and accompanying others on their spiritual journeys through spiritual direction, contemplative small groups, and spiritual retreats.
-Lorie received her training in spiritual direction from the Kairos School of Spiritual Formation.
-She is a graduate of Shalem’s Living in God and Transforming Community programs and Lancaster Theological Seminary.
-Lorie considers herself a progressive Christian welcoming and embracing the wisdom of all spiritual traditions.
+Lorie Conway is the program director for the Transforming Community: Leading Contemplative Spiritual Groups and Retreats Class of 2025.
+Lorie has a passion for deep listening and accompanying others on their spiritual journeys through spiritual companionship, contemplative small groups, and spiritual retreats.
+Lorie is a graduate of Shalem’s Living in God and Transforming Community programs.
+Lorie received her certificate in spiritual direction from the Kairos School of Spiritual Formation and holds a M.A. in Religion from Lancaster Theological Seminary and a M.A.S. in Behavioral Management & Human Resources from Johns Hopkins University.
+Lorie’s spirituality is rooted in the Christ tradition and welcoming of the many paths and unique journeys enfolded within Divine Mystery.

 Sarah Anders is Leader of the Wild Earth Spiritual Community (formerly Church of the Wild DC) in metro DC.
 Ordained as a UCC minister, she has left the institutional church to be part of a movement in re-wilding spirituality.
 After she received an MTS from Wesley Theological Seminary, she took Shalem’s Leading Contemplative Prayer Groups and Retreats in 2006-2007.
 It was there that she found the readings and contemplation that she didn’t receive but yearned for in seminary.
 Shalem was a formative experience that led her to return to Wesley for an MDiv and ordination.
 After serving in two progressive and wonderful churches in the area, she “left the building” and has been outdoors ever since.
 Embodiment is central as she continues working with Cynthia Bourgeault’s Wisdom Way of Knowing, Gurdjieff, and the Wild Church Network.